This Poet's Corner

 Brought down by the winds of change.

-Bestow on me some small illusion
+Bestow on me no small satisfaction

 That the greater community does care

-This vast expanse of land and sky
+A vast expanse of land and sky,

-That we have not come close to filling up
+That we have not come close to filling

-With anything like enough of a world's caste offs,
+With anything like enough of a world's caste offs!

-The minting of fresh coin to replenish the
+So that we might mint that fresh coin to replenish the

 Coffers that in the end, like fishes and bread,

-On the momentum of growth, going forward,
+That mighty momentum of growth, going forward,

 Leaning forward, united by the dreams and hopes,